 But it is possible.

-The secret to achieving it is optimising your CRM system by combining it with, what is still the most powerful communication method available – the humble phone call.
+The secret to achieving it is integrating your CRM system with, what is still the most powerful communication method available – the humble phone call.

 What is a CRM system?